George Adamson Wildlife Preservation Trustelephants

 Sadly, the change in attitude has come too late to save many packs.
 Despite the protection of the parks and reserves, they have continued to decline throughout their range.
 Disease and poisoning are some of the prime causes of their downfall.
 Canine distemper and rabies, picked up from domestic dogs, can wipe out an entire pack: once one animal is infected, the sociability of the Wild Dog ensures that the disease spreads rapidly throughout the pack.

-Today, in the whole of Africa, fewer than 3,000 of these remarkable animals survive.
+Today, in the whole of Africa, fewer than 6,600 of these remarkable animals survive across a handful of countries.
 Unless Africa's Wild Dogs are given the help needed for their recovery, the future of these fascinating animals will remain uncertain.
 We must act now to ensure their survival.